vesche/scanless/README.md

 # scanless

 Command-line utility for using websites that can perform port scans on your behalf.
-Useful for early stages of a penetration test or if you'd like to run a port scan on a host and have it not come from your IP address.

 [**scanless**](http://www.urbandictionary.com/define.php?term=scanless) (adj): lacking respectable morals. _That girl is scanless!_